shaizel/ng2-styler/README.md

 # How it works

 Since @Style decorator is defined above @Component decorator and the metadata is stored from bottom to the top, the @Style decorator execution will override styles properties (if any) defined in the  component.
-The styler is working simillar with LESS/SCSS preprocessors (where it was inspired from) thus, the definitions can be nested and the output will be fully CSS compatible.
+The styler is working simillar with LESS/SAAS preprocessors (where it was inspired from) thus, the definitions can be nested and the output will be fully CSS compatible.

 ```
 ".card": {
     display: 'inline-block',
     backgroundColor: '#FF0000',

-        " .header": {
+    ".header": {
-            display: 'block'
+        display: 'block',
+        "&:hover": {
+            backgroundColor: '#808080'
         }
     }
+}

 //will output
 .card { display: inline-block; background-color: #FF0000;}
 .card .header { display: block; }
+.card .header:hover { background-color: #808080; }

 ```

 ## Advantages